maria8719/week9-redux-basics/readme.md

 ### Action

-An Action in Redux is a JavaScript object.
+An action in Redux is a JavaScript object.
 It has a type and an optional payload.
 The type is often referred to as action type.
 While the type is a string literal, the payload can be anything from a string to an object.

 ```JS
 {